AnthCol/AC-Editor/README.md

 # ac_editor
-Welcome to ac_editor!
+Welcome to ac_editor!<br>
-This is a small, lightweight editor that I made for myself, intended to be used primarily for note-taking.
+This is a small, lightweight, shortcuts-based editor that I made for myself, intended to be used primarily for note-taking.

 ## Tech